Weak herbal products can easily enable

 1) Junk herbal extracts are found everywhere . . .
 Including in the hands of otherwise brilliant clinicians.

 Extremely weak herbal products are found among leading brands, unheard of brands, brands with a low price, with a high price; anywhere.
 They can be found with mesmerizing, high power marketing campaigns, and with sincere celebrity endorsements.
 There are popular decades-old brands on the market today that should have gone extinct long ago.
-Evaluating potency levels is easy: See Vital Signs page.
+How to choose the best of the best: See our Vital Signs page.

 2) The marketing idiom “Best Quality” is employed by all brands past and present.